Virginia Mason nurses picket over violence, attacks at work

 In addition, nurses said, few state requirements exist around hospital security, though firearms are banned in psychiatric facilities and on psychiatric floors.
 Many general hospitals have their own policies restricting guns, including Virginia Mason Medical Center, but without metal detectors, they’re difficult to enforce, Zagorski said.

-Last week, Zagorski was caught off guard when he was moving a patient family member’s bag, and noticed a firearm inside.
+Last week, Zagorski was caught off guard when he was moving a patient’s family member’s bag, and noticed a firearm inside.
 When Zagorski brought it up, the family member was cooperative with the hospital’s policy and said he had only brought the gun inside because he didn’t want it to be stolen in his car, Zagorski said.

 “But still, someone walked in with a gun, and nobody would have known unless I asked him,” Zagorski said.